diy365-mgos/bvar-json/README.md

 # bVariant JSON Library
 ## Overview
-This Mongoose OS library allows you to serialize/deserialize bVariants [variables](https://github.com/diy365-mgos/bvar) and [dictionaries](https://github.com/diy365-mgos/bvar-dic) to/from JSON.
+This Mongoose OS library allows you to serialize/deserialize [bVariants](https://github.com/diy365-mgos/bvar) and [bVariantDictionaries](https://github.com/diy365-mgos/bvar-dic) to/from JSON.
 ## Features
 - **Deserialize from JSON** - Deserialize a JSON string into a dynamically allocated bVariant.
 - **Serialize to JSON** - Serialize a bVariant into a JSON string.